Phase I Unit Inspection & Accreditation Programme

 Importance of First in Human Trials

-First in human trials play a crucial role in the drug development process, and the results obtained can provide valuable information that can help in the development of new treatments, vaccines, and therapies for various diseases.
-First in human trials are the first time that a new drug or treatment is administered to humans, and as such, they carry a significant risk compared to other stages in the clinical development process.
-First in human trials are essential to establish the safety and tolerability of the drug or treatment in humans and to determine the pharmacokinetics and pharmacodynamics of the drug.
-First in human trials are typically conducted in healthy volunteers, and the dose is gradually increased until a maximum tolerated dose is reached.
-The trial is designed to determine the safety and tolerability of the drug or treatment in humans and to establish the pharmacokinetics and pharmacodynamics of the drug.
-In the first in human trials, the dose is gradually increased, and the escalation is usually based on the safety and tolerability of the drug.
-The dose escalation is typically done in cohorts, and the dose is increased until the maximum tolerated dose is reached.
-Safety monitoring is a crucial aspect of first in human trials, and it involves monitoring the participants for adverse events and side effects.
-The safety of the participants is the primary concern of the trial, and any adverse events or side effects are closely monitored and managed.
+First-in-human trials play a crucial role in the drug development process, providing valuable information that aids in developing new treatments, vaccines, and therapies for various diseases.
+These trials mark the first time a new drug or treatment is administered to humans, and they carry significant risks compared to other stages in clinical development.
+Typically conducted in healthy volunteers, the dose is gradually increased until the maximum tolerated dose is reached.
+The trial aims to determine the safety and tolerability of the drug or treatment in humans and to establish its pharmacokinetics and pharmacodynamics.
+Safety monitoring is a critical aspect of first-in-human trials, involving close observation of participants for adverse events and side effects.

 Phase I Unit Inspection & Accreditation Programme

 As part of the Malaysian Economic Transformation Program (ETP), which aims to boost economic growth through clinical research, the National Pharmaceutical Regulatory Agency (NPRA) has expanded the scope of its Good Clinical Practice (GCP) inspections to include Phase 1 Units.
-This move creates a safe regulatory environment for the conduct of Phase I Clinical Trials in Malaysia.
+This initiative establishes a safe regulatory environment for conducting Phase I Clinical Trials in Malaysia.

-The Phase I Unit inspection process aims to ensure that these units meet satisfactory standards for avoiding harm to clinical trial subjects and handling medical emergencies should they arise.
-In addition to meeting basic GCP requirements, units listed on the NPRA Phase I Program must also implement additional best practices that embrace the highest standards for avoiding harm to trial subjects and handling medical emergencies.
+The Phase I Unit inspection process is designed to ensure that these units meet high standards for preventing harm to clinical trial subjects and managing medical emergencies effectively.
+Beyond adhering to basic GCP requirements, units listed under the NPRA Phase I Program must implement additional best practices that uphold the highest standards for participant safety and emergency response.

-This program provides assurance to sponsors that accredited units listed can make significant contributions to enhancing the safety of volunteers and are considered to be centers of excellence for Phase I research.
-Phase I Units that comply with the Malaysian Guideline for Good Clinical Practice, Malaysian Guideline for Phase I Unit Inspection and Accreditation Program, and applicable regulatory requirements will be listed in the “National Pharmaceutical Regulatory Agency Phase I Unit Inspection and Accreditation Program”.
+This program provides assurance to sponsors that accredited units listed can significantly enhance volunteer safety and are recognized as centers of excellence for Phase I research.
+Phase I Units that comply with the Malaysian Guideline for Good Clinical Practice, the Malaysian Guideline for Phase I Unit Inspection and Accreditation Program, and all applicable regulatory requirements will be listed in the “National Pharmaceutical Regulatory Agency Phase I Unit Inspection and Accreditation Program.”

 National Pharmaceutical Regulatory Agency (NPRA)